Antari-yan/selfsigned_cert_handler/README.md

 Lastly it checks if the certificate is expired or if a set expiration timestamp has been reached.

 Should any of the above checks return an undesired state a new certificate will be created.
+To prevent script fail issues the new certificates will be created with a `-tmp` suffix.
 It can be defined where the new certificate should be created and it is recommended to set it to a different directory to prevent any unintended errors.

 Currently this script can't handle `private key passphrase`, `subject alt name` and different `provider` beside self-signed.